goffinet/packer-kvm/README.md

 docker build -t goffinet/packer-qemu .
 ```

-`goffinet/packer-qemu` is a Docker image for building qemu images with packer
+`goffinet/packer-qemu` is a Docker image for building qemu images with packer and is avaible on Docker Hub.

 ```bash